 This page describes the Endpoints options to help you decide which one is right for you.

 Choosing a computing option

-Endpoints supports different Google Cloud Platform (GCP) computing options that can host your API's backend code.
+Endpoints supports different Google Cloud computing options that can host your API's backend code.
+Endpoints works with either the Extensible Service Proxy (ESP) or the Extensible Service Proxy V2 Beta (ESPv2 Beta) to provide API management.
 The following table summarizes the supported computing options:

 standard environment generation 1

 |Other non-Google Cloud|

 For a comparison of the features provided by App Engine, GKE, and Compute Engine, see Choosing a computing option.
 If you are thinking of using App Engine, you need to choose either the standard or flexible environment.
 For a comparison of the two environments, see Choosing an App Engine environment.

 Endpoints for OpenAPI and Endpoints for gRPC can use ESP or ESPv2 Beta as a proxy.
 For non-serverless platforms, ESP or ESPv2 Beta is deployed as a container in front of your application or as a sidecar with your application.
 For serverless platforms, such as Cloud Run, Cloud Functions, and App Engine, ESPv2 Beta is deployed as a Cloud Run service as a remote proxy to manage your serverless platform applications.